 Opt Out Resources

 See this Web page as an excellent starting point.
+Feel free to save and print using printer paper for use later on.
 It is specific to the state of Minnesota but contains some excellent information applicable for everybody.

 Consumers can also call

 toll-free to register for the list.
 The Direct Marketers Association is a legitimate association for telemarketers, junk mailers and spam E-mailers.
 They have an additional list which you can get on to opt out from all telemarketing done by companies in their association.
 It cost $5 for registering online but is free if you mail in a form by US Post.
 If you go to the address hit the “REGISTER BY MAIL (Takes Longer)” button, it will generate a form where you can enter your name and address with your computer keyboard.
 You can then print out this form and mail it.

 There is a phone number which you can call which will allow you to opt out of preapproved credit card offers.
 Most credit card companies check with one of the four major Credit Reporting Agencies (TransUnion, Experian, Equifax, and Innovis) before making a credit card solicitation.
 When you have a decent credit rating you qualify for “preapproved” offers.
 There are some credit card offers which are not pre-approved, and calling the number below will not get you out of these.
 The four companies have got together and have the one phone number which you can dial to opt out of all the companies sharing your credit information.

 You can find out more information below.

 Experian is also a major broker of addresses for physical junk mail.
 Calling the phone number below will put you on Experian’s US Mailing Address List Opt-Out Registry.